sbfoster12/mu-reco/README.md

 ## Running the application

-Building the application will create an executables, for running reco over the WFD5 unpacked data.
+Building the application will create an executable for running reco over the WFD5 unpacked data.

 Assuming that `my_file.mid` is your midas file, you can run the reco via:
 ```bash